7 Managing the Greenbone Operating System¶

 Note

-If errors occur when using the web interface after a GOS upgrade, the browser or page cache must be cleared (see Chapter 6.4).
+If errors occur when using the web interface after a GOS upgrade, the browser or page cache must be cleared.
+Clearing the browser cache can be done in the options of the used browser.
+The page cache of a page of the web interface can be emptied by pressing

 Occasionally, a reboot of the appliance is required as well (see Chapter 7.3.9.1).
 The self-check displays a corresponding note if this is the case (see Chapter 7.3.1).